 “Follower Trap” refers to social media accounts where a mismatch of high follower numbers with low engagement rates exists.
-This situation happens for many reasons, ranging from non-active followers to “questionable” activities such as accounts buying fake followers in the thousands.
+This situation occurs for many reasons.
+These reasons can range from non-active followers to “questionable” activities, such as accounts purchasing thousands of fake followers.

 Many believe the follower count metric makes an Instagram account look successful, but not so.
-To understand its value, the follower count should be compared with an important sister metric that heavily takes into account Instagram’s algorithm – the engagement rate, or ER.
+To understand its value, you should compare the follower count with an important sister metric.
+This metric heavily takes into account Instagram’s algorithm—the engagement rate, or ER.

 What’s an influencer’s main purpose?

 Essentially, influencers build quality followers who can be “monetized.”
 That means brands will hire influencers to promote and sell their products, services and image to their followers as they are potential customers.

 Many industry studies stress that the best approach to building a strong, loyal following requires influencers to create and curate content that resonates with their unique fans and followers.
 This remains valid even if the content receives payment, as long as they present it in a way that aligns with audience expectations and provides enjoyment and reliability.
 Examples of this approach encompass live product reviews and influencers sharing their ideas on how to use the product.

 If this content is likable, the post is likely to have a reasonable engagement amount and followers would likely amplify the content further, by reposting, sharing, or even inviting their friends and family to follow the influencer’s account, thereby increasing the fan base.
 These newbie followers are likely to interact with the content positively and also refer on… and the cycle continues – success!

 Welcome to Instagram engagement metrics where the right numbers can determine the true value of influencers and their audiences.